 FOODS TO AVOID:

-Eggs, all dairy products, canola oil, corn, any GMO food, flour products, high-fructose corn syrup, sugar, refined fructose, high-protein or high-fat diets (many paleo plans, ketogenic, Atkins).
-Bonus: avoid all gluten, especially if you have an autoimmune or brain condition.
+Eggs, all dairy products, gluten containing foods, canola oil, corn, any GMO food, flour products, high-fructose corn syrup, sugar, refined fructose, high-protein or high-fat diets (many paleo plans, ketogenic, Atkins).

 *This information has not been evaluated by the FDA, and is not intended to diagnose, treat, cure, or prevent any disease or condition.